Mahfouz-z/Embedded-Cooperative-Scheduler/README.md

 This function uses the system ticks to produce scheduler ticks at a different rate.
 The scheduler ticks equal 50 ms.
 At every scheduler tick, this function checks the delayedQ minimum sleeping_time and it decrements the sleeping_time for all Qnodes in the delayedQ using the function `decrementAll` when the number of scheduler ticks=min sleeping_time.

+## Unit Tests

+### readyQ_unit_test

+This test is designed to test the following:
+- correct initialization of the scheduler
+- sorting of readyQ is done correctly
+- correct functionality of `QueTask`
+- correct functionality of `Dispatch`

+The following tasks are inserting into the readyQ using `QueTask`.

+**Task1 ->** Blinking the on-board LED 4 times with delay 500 ms.

+**Task2 ->** Blinking the on-board LED 4 times with delay 1000 ms.

+**Task3 ->** Blinking the on-board LED 4 times with delay 100 ms.

+**Task4 ->** Blinking the on-board LED 4 times with delay 300 ms.

+**Task5 ->** Blinking the on-board LED 4 times with delay 50 ms.

+They are inserted into the readyQ with priorities = their number (ie; Task1 has priority 1) in an order different to their priorities.

+**Insertion order:** Task5 -> Task3 -> Task1 -> Task2 -> Task4

+**Execution order:** Ascending according to their priorities

+Task1 -> Task2 -> Task3 -> Task4 -> Task5

+Each task blinks the on-board LED 4 times with different delays, assuimg correct readyQ they delays will be in this order:

+500 -> 1000 -> 100 -> 300 -> 50

+# insert video

+### readyQ_unit_test

+This test is designed to test the following:
+- correct initialization of the scheduler
+- sorting of delayedQ is done correctly on sleeping_time
+- sorting of readyQ is done correctly on priority
+- correct functionality of `ReRunMe`
+- correct functionality of `QueTask`
+- correct functionality of `Dispatch`

+The following tasks are inserting into the readyQ using `QueTask` with different priorities.

+**Task1 ->** Blinking the on-board LED 4 times with delay 250 ms and ReRuns itself with delay 15 ticks.
+Priority = 0.

+**Task2 ->** Blinking the on-board LED 4 times with delay 500 ms and ReRuns itself with delay 10 ticks.
+Priority = 1.

+**Task3 ->** Blinking the on-board LED 4 times with delay 50 ms and ReRuns itself with delay 0 ticks.
+Priority = 1.

+**Task4 ->** Blinking the on-board LED 4 times with delay 300 ms. Priority = 0.

+**Task5 ->** Blinking the on-board LED 4 times with delay 75 ms.
+Priority = 0.

+**Insertion order:** Task5 -> Task4 -> Task3 -> Task1 -> Task2

+**Execution order:** assuming correct readyQ priorites, the tasks should be performed in the following order at the first cycle of each:

+Task5 -> Task4 -> Task1 -> Task2 -> Task3

+Each task blinks the on-board LED 4 times with different delays, assuming correct readyQ they delays will be in this order:

+75 -> 300 -> 250 -> 50 -> 500

+After the First round of executions the first three tasks will keep running as they insert themselves into the delayedQ using ReRunMe.
+According to their delay times, order of first execution, and priorties, they will continue execution in the following order:
+**Task1 -> Task2 -> Task3**
+with delays **250 -> 50 -> 500**
+# insert video

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)